viyomo/zoobiomass/README.md

 <!-- badges: end -->

-The goal of zooplankton is to …
+The package works with two functions (abbrevify.Rd and biomassify.Rd).
+The goal is to continue its development.

 ## Installation